dynamo58/geoguessr-czechia-guide/README.md

 # Licensing statement

 This document legally incorporates works of other entities, especially graphic ones.
 Those are listed in the *Acknowledgements section* of the document.
+These contents adhere to their original licensing parameters.
 All other content is hereby declared to be in the **public domain**.